-The preparation of these consolidated financial statements in accordance with IFRS requires management use of estimates, assumptions and judgment that impact the Company's reported financial results.
+The preparation of these condensed consolidated interim financial statements in accordance with IFRS requires management use of estimates, assumptions and judgment that impact the Company's reported financial results.
 These estimates are based on past experiences and expectations of future events.
 Uncertainty on these judgments could result in material reassessments of the carrying amounts in the Company's financial position.

-The key judgments and estimates that affect the consolidated financial statements are:
+The key judgments and estimates that affect the condensed consolidated interim financial statements are: